(Updated April 10, 2018)

 If your e-cigarette exploded without warning, causing personal injury or other damage, you may be eligible for a lawsuit.
-Contact ClassAction.com today for a free legal review.
+Contact us today for a free, no-obligation legal consultation.

 Jennifer Ries was on her way to the airport when her charging e-cigarette exploded in her car.
 The explosion caught her seat and dress on fire, causing second-degree burns on her legs, buttocks, and hand.

 She filed a lawsuit in Riverside County Superior Court against VapCigs, Cartons 2 Go, and Tobacco Expo (the store that sold her the e-cig).
 The lawsuit alleged that these companies were "involved in the distribution of a product that failed to conform to any kind of reasonable safety expectation—battery chargers should not explode—and failed to warn about known dangers."

 On September 30, 2015, a jury awarded Ries $1.9 million.

 Vapex, Sinless, Ozn Web Pay $1.1M in Fines (2014)

 In Utah, e-cigarette manufacturers Vapex, Sinless Vapor, and Ozn Web were collectively fined $1.1 million for false advertising.
 State regulators accused them of falsely claiming that e-cigs were healthier than regular cigarettes.